JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-08-05-MiniprepPlus-DNA:RNA-extractions-E5.md

 The gel doesn't really look like anything...tried to look at it a few different ways.
 Maybe I didn't add the dye properly?
 Not sure, but Zoe is going to re-run the gel for these samples tomorrow.

-Zoe reran the gel and got the same thing (will add gel picture).
+Zoe reran the gel and got the same thing (see gel image [here](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/images/gel_20240806.png) - not loading on my github at the moment).
+There is RNA in the extracted samples but it seems pretty degraded.
+The degraded RNA may be due to the frozen fragments being unfrozen/frozen multiple times or just sitting too long?
+Not sure.